 Who plays the character Hank Grotowski?

-Discover the awards and nominations received by Monster's Ball.
-Explore the history of Monster's Ball and its cast and crew.
+Discover all the awards and nominations received by Monster's Ball, from Oscars to film festival honors.
+Learn how Monster's Ball and its cast and crew have been recognized by critics and the industry alike.

 56th British Academy Film Awards 2003